lsochanowski/GoHeishaMon/README.md

 This Project Contain
-- Main software (called GoHeishaMon) responsible for parsing data from heat pump - it's golang implementation of project https://github.com/Egyras/HeishaMon every mqtt topics are compatible with this project and there is two  aditional topics to run command's in system runing the software but it need's another manual goheisha can be used without the TAW  on every platform supported by golang (RPI,windows,linux for example) after connecting it to Heatpump over rs232-ttl interface
+- Main software (called GoHeishaMon) responsible for parsing data from heat pump - it's golang implementation of project https://github.com/Egyras/HeishaMon every mqtt topics are compatible with this project https://github.com/Egyras/HeishaMon/blob/master/MQTT-Topics.md and there is two  aditional topics to run command's in system runing the software but it need's another manual

+goheisha can be used without the TAW  on every platform supported by golang (RPI,windows,linux for example) after connecting it to Heatpump over rs232-ttl interface if you need help with this project you can try Slack of Heishamon project there is some people there who manage this one :)

 - OpenWRT Image with preinstalled GoHeishaMon (and removed a2wmain due to copyright issues)